 I place the paper on the surface and smooth it out so there would be no air bubbles or creases.

 Then I wait…and wait… and wait… and wait…not too long though!
 Although in many tutorials they recommend to wait overnight, I don’t.
 As long as the Mod Podge between the surface and the paper has dried and the paper stuck properly on the surface, you will be good to proceed.
 So about 3-4 hours later I actually start the peeling of process.
-I very gently start removing the paper, layer by layer.
+I very gently start rubbing and removing the paper, layer by layer.

 This is the step where I go slow and gentle.
 First of all I don’t use a damped sponge.
 Instead I use my fingers and damp them only little.
 Just as if I am counting money.
 The Mod Podge will wear off with water, so you don’t want to dampen the paper too much.